 Dog Rose – Rosa canina is a deciduous climbing wild rose species of plant.
-It produces lovely pink colour flowers during Summer Months, which are scented, followed by reddish orange Vitamin C rich hips in Autumn months.
-The flowers are incredibly attractive and Dog Rose is a fast growing plant, ideal for mixed flowering hedges.
+It produces lovely pink colour flowers during the Summer Months, which are scented, followed by reddish-orange Vitamin C-rich hips in the Autumn months.
+The flowers are incredibly attractive and Dog Rose is a fast-growing plant, ideal for mixed flowering hedges.

-Spindle – Euonymous europeaus is a deciduous plant that has oval shaped leaves that turn a crimson red in colour in Autumn months.
-Spindle produces greenish white flowers in Late spring, early Summer and after pollination these flowers develop into vibrant pink fruits in Autumn.
+Spindle – Euonymous europeaus is a deciduous plant that has oval-shaped leaves that turn a crimson red in colour in Autumn months.
+Spindle produces greenish-white flowers in Late spring, and early Summer, and after pollination these flowers develop into vibrant pink fruits in Autumn.

 How to Plant Flowering Hedges

-We recommend planting a flowering hedgerow at a rate of 4 plants per metre, so 9 inches apart in a Single Row or 6 plants per metre in a Staggered Double Row, so 18 inches apart with 9 inches between the 2 rows.
+We recommend planting a flowering hedgerow at a rate of 4 plants per meter, so 9 inches apart in a Single Row, or 6 plants per meter in a Staggered Double Row, so 18 inches apart with 9 inches between the 2 rows.
 Flowering hedge plants are available as bare root plants from November through to March or April depending on the weather and temperatures.
 This is called the bare root season, when plants are dormant.
 We recommend planting during these months.

 Here are some important steps to take before and during planting to ensure success.

-- First prepare, the area, make sure the area is not overgrown.
-Cut away overgrown grass and weeds.
+- First prepare, the area, and make sure the area is not overgrown.
+Cutaway overgrown grass and weeds.
 It is also important to keep the area clean after planting.
 Weeds are competition for water and nutrients.

-- Mark out where the plants are going, 4 or 6 per metre in the case of a flowering hedge mix.
-Also assign the pattern or mix you are planting.
-This is completely personal choice and there is no hard and fast rule.
+- Mark out where the plants are going, 4 or 6 per meter in the case of a flowering hedge mix.
+Also, assign the pattern or mix you are planting.
+This is a completely personal choice and there is no hard and fast rule.

 - We recommend digging a trench about 6 inches deep and 9 inches wide in the case of a single row for these flowering hedge plants.